Philosophy (PHIL)

 PHIL 3334.
 Philosophy of Economics.

-In this course students are introduced to the various theoretical frameworks that have and continue to inform scholarship in philosophy of economics.
-Participants explore differences and commonalities between distinct theoretical traditions (including liberal, Marxist, post-structuralist, positivist, neo-liberal, rational choice) and learn to critically examine the nature of economic phenomena and the possibilities of knowledge in economics.
-Participants also develop tools to appraise economic outcomes, institutions, and processes.
+This course serves as an in-depth introduction to the various theoretical frameworks that continue to inform scholarship in the philosophy of economics.
+Participants explore differences and commonalities between distinct theoretical traditions and critically examine the nature of economic phenomena and the possibility of knowledge in economics.
+Emphasis is placed on analyzing how economic explanations are constructed, what counts as knowledge in economics, and how economic institutions and outcomes can be evaluated using philosophical tools.
+Attention may also be paid to analyses of a range of economic concepts that particularly raise philosophical questions--including welfare, utility, efficiency, public goods, externalities, and collective-action problems.
 Prerequisite: PHIL 1305 or PHIL 1320 either with a grade of "D" or better.

 Grade Mode: Standard Letter